 Why it is Never too Late to Be a Travel Nurse

 Nursing is a demanding career, and it can be easy to feel burnt out or stagnate.
 If you once had a passion for nursing but now feel like you are ticking off the days till you can retire, travel nursing may be the solution that reignites your passion and gets you excited to go to work.

 It is never too late to become a travel nurse.
 In fact, the more experience you have, the more likely you are to land positions at competitive hospitals and feel like a valued resource.
 A change of scenery and interactions with different professionals can expand your own experiences and spark curiosity about new areas and specialties.

 For those who are worried about compromising your retirement benefits later in your career, travel nursing compensation packages often include retirement contributions.
-You can travel and continue to build up your retirement fund so that you are financially secure once you do choose to leave the field.
+You can travel and continue building up your retirement fund so that you are financially secure once you choose to leave the field.

 Best Time of Year to Start Travel Nursing

 If you have decided to leap travel nursing, another factor to consider may be the time of year you choose for your first assignment.
 While it can be tempting to head to warmer climates during the winter months, keep in mind that you could end up far from home during the holidays.
 This could complicate travel plans and mean that you don’t get to spend as much time with your loved ones.
 The winter blues combined with the holiday blues and the stress of being in an unfamiliar city may be a lot to handle for a first experience.